DEVSENSE/phptools-docs/docs/vscode/Editor/formatting.md

 ![PHP document format](../imgs/format-document.gif)

 The code formatting normalizes whitespaces, line endings, opening and closing braces, indentation, adds or removes new lines when necessary and pretty print spaces.
+It can also be [highly customized](customize-formatting).

 ### Triggering format